-The Molecular lab co-isolates DNA and RNA from cases that pass pathology review, and ensures that resulting nucleic acids pass quality control metrics.
+The CAP/CLIA accredited Molecular lab co-isolates DNA and RNA from cases that pass pathology review, and ensures that resulting nucleic acids pass quality control metrics for quantity and integrity.
 As a final check, tumor and normal control samples are genotyped using a custom SNP panel to confirm both samples are from the same patient.
-Additionally, the custom SNP panel verifies that the gender of the patient matches that provided in the clinical data submitted for the patient.
-The molecular group has also developed several project-specific procedures, including microsatellite instability and human papillomavirus testing for select studies.
+The custom SNP panel verifies that the gender of the patient matches that provided in the biospecimen or clinical data submitted for the patient.
+The molecular group has also developed several project-specific procedures, including microsatellite instability and human papillomavirus (HPV) testing for select studies.

-Informatics ties all these processes together and transforms the specimen and clinical data into transportable language for the Data Coordinating Center (DCC)/Genomics Data Commons (GDC).
+Informatics ties all these processes together and transforms the biospecimen and clinical data into transportable language for the Data Coordinating Center (DCC)/Genomic Data Commons (GDC).
 Informatics initiatives include development of clinical data forms, data validations, XML formats, and biotab formats for uploading of biospecimen and clinical data to the DCC/GDC.